trpubz/team_manager/README.md

   - As a league manager<br>
     When I visit the player index<br>
     Then I only see records where the boolean column is `false`<br>
-- [x] User Story 16, Sort Team's Children in Alphabetical Order by name
+- [x] User Story 16, Sort Team's Playerren in Alphabetical Order by name
   - As a league manager<br>
     When I visit the Team's players Index Page<br>
     Then I see a link to sort players in alphabetical order<br>